-Anice Hoachlander, Judy Davis and Allen Russ of StudioHDP are part of a creative consortium - a group of photographers dedicated to the art of photographing architecture, interior design and landscape architecture.
+Anice Hoachlander, Judy Davis and Allen Russ are part of a creative consortium, StudioHDP - a group of photographers dedicated to the art of photographing architecture, interior design and landscape architecture.
 Their use of specialty lenses, layering composite techniques and creative lighting sets them apart from their competition.
 They are well known as the go-to team for creating dramatic scenes of a design project in its environment.

 "I consider my photographs successful if the viewer experiences a communication of subject and place in a way that transcends photography itself.
 I approach each assignment as unique, letting the personality and materials of the building dictate how the images are created.
 By exploring a project with my client during a pre-production scout – walking the site with my camera, finding out about the space’s character – I can then visually “verbalize” the project design intent.
 Each final image is carefully composed, using light and camera angle to create depth and meaning.
 I bring to my work an artistic eye, keen attention to compositional detail and extensive experience in natural and interior lighting. “